On individual leaf depths of trees: Dyck paths

 The expression on the right simplifies to the stated generating function. \end{proof}

-One important difference between the limit distributions in Theorems~\ref{thm:distribution_binary} and~\ref{thm:distribution_Dyck} is that, for fixed $r$, the depth of the $r$th leaf in a binary tree of size $n$ can be arbitrarily large as $n\to\infty$, whereas the height of the $r$th vertex in a Dyck path of semilength $n$ is always at most $r$.
+One important difference between the limiting distributions in Theorems~\ref{thm:distribution_binary} and~\ref{thm:distribution_Dyck} is that, for fixed $r$, the depth of the $r$th leaf in a binary tree of size $n$ can be arbitrarily large as $n\to\infty$, whereas the height of the $r$th vertex in a Dyck path of semilength $n$ is always at most $r$.
 For this reason, the coefficient of $x^r$ in the generating function from Theorem~\ref{thm:distribution_Dyck} is a polynomial in $y$ of degree $r$, whereas the coefficient of $x^r$ in the generating function in Theorem~\ref{thm:distribution_binary} was a power series of unbounded degree.

-The limit distribution of the height of the $r$th vertex for small values of $r$ is plotted in Figure~\ref{fig:dist_Dyck_smallr}.
+The limiting distribution of the height of the $r$th vertex for small values of $r$ is plotted in Figure~\ref{fig:dist_Dyck_smallr}.
 Differentiating the generating function from Theorem~\ref{thm:distribution_Dyck} with respect to $y$ and evaluating at $y=1$, we obtain

 Extracting the coefficient of $x^r$, we recover the expressions in Theorem~\ref{thm:average_heights} giving the average height of the $r$th vertex in the limit as $n\to\infty$, for fixed~$r$.

 When $r=2 \alpha n$ for some constant $\alpha\in(0,1)$, the height distribution of the $r$th vertex in Dyck paths of semilength $n\to\infty$ is well understood.
 Indeed, it is a classical result from probability~\cite{kaigh_invariance_1976} that, after dividing by $\sqrt{2n}$, this distribution converges to a Brownian excursion process.